REANNZ/tuakiri-doc/identity_providers/installing_a_shibboleth_3_x_idp.md

+> **Note**
-For both federations, please note:
+> For both federations, please note:
+>

-*   The attribute names used in the download policy file must match the local attribute names.
+> *   The attribute names used in the download policy file must match the local attribute names.
 Check that the attribute names in the downloaded attribute filter against their names in existing configuration files:
-    *   **attribute-resolver.xml** (attribute definitions, match against the ID in the AttributeDefinition element)
+>     *   **attribute-resolver.xml** (attribute definitions, match against the ID in the AttributeDefinition element)
-    *   **attribute-filter.xml** (local attribute filter)
+>     *   **attribute-filter.xml** (local attribute filter)
-*   But please note that no attributes need to be renamed with the Federation Registry since December 2010 (current as of April 2015).
+> *   But please note that no attributes need to be renamed with the Federation Registry since December 2010 (current as of April 2015).

 ## ECP support